Rishabh-Narayanan/AntColonyOptimization/readme.md

 # Ant Colony Optimzation for Traveling Salesman

 ## Summary
-GUI Program to simulate both a naive and ant colony optimized solution to the traveling salesman problem.
+Java GUI Program to simulate both a naive and ant colony optimized solution to the traveling salesman problem.
 A set of points in 2d space are randomly generated and different paths are tested.
 The best path is painted onto the screen.

 ### Naive
-Statistics such as expected and elapsed time as well as total and completed paths are displayed
+The naive algorithm is a brute force search for all possible paths.
+Therefore, it runs in about O(n!) time, which is incredibly slow!

 ### ACO
-Statistics such as elapsed time as well as total and completed paths are displayed.
+The Ant Colony Optimized approach is an algorithm inspired by how ants forage for food.
+Ants will release pheromones to indicate to other ants which directions contain better resources.
+In this algorithm, ants will take random paths based on the strength of pheromones.
+Because variation is introduced, ants will randomly explore alternative paths, potentially finding better paths.
+Stronger paths are rewarded and weaker paths are diminished.
+Eventually, the ants will converge on a **local** minimum (note that the algorithm does not guarantee finding the most optimal path).

 <hr/>